BattGenie/battetl/README.md

 ### Why another battery cycler data ingesting tool?

 There are published [open](https://github.com/TRI-AMDD/beep) [source](https://github.com/Battery-Intelligence-Lab/galvanalyser) solutions for battery cycler data ingestion.
-BattETL hopes to build on these tools and adds a few conveniences to support robust data management and repeatable data analytics:
+BattETL hopes to build on these tools and adds a few conveniences to support robust data management and repeatable data analytics.

 Some features of BattETL: